 2. A boron value of 0.24 was entered as 0.2 mg/L. In converting the value to ug/L, it became 200.
 We now have to go back and make the value 240 ug/L. This type of situation also applies to iron.

 In summary, when using the TWDB groundwater quality data, always check reliability, lab and collector codes.
 In addition, please note:

-- specific conductance values from analyses with lab ('01', or the TDH lab) and collector ('01', or the TWDB) have been changed to the diluted value
+- specific conductance values from analyses performed at the TDH lab and collected by the TWDB have been changed to the diluted value

 - mg/L vs ug/L

 - difference between nitrate as N(nitrogen) and nitrate as NO3(nitrate)

 - Fe and Mn values (especially of 0.0, 20.0, 50.0, or 100.0) are suspect, due to the errors mentioned previously